Lackawanna Longnecks are an Old Time stringband from Pittsburgh, Pa.,

 self-sufficiency, and strong religious faith.
 Before technology powered transportation and communication, many of its inhabitants were

 geographically isolated from the rest of the country as late as the

 1920ís.
-As a result, the culture of their ancestors, many of them English,
+As a result, the culture of their ancestors, most of them English,

-Scottish, Scotch-Irish, and Irish immigrants, existed mostly unaffected by
+Scottish, Scotch-Irish, and Irish immigrants, existed largely unaffected by

 skills, capable of perfectly reciting 20 or more verses of song after